 Table 2H is applicable to equipment that will not be subjected to transients exceeding Overvoltage Category II according to IEC 60664-1.
-The appropriate MAINS TRANSIENT VOLTAGES are given in parentheses in each nominal AC MAINS SUPPLY Voltage column.
-If higher transients are expected, additional protection might be necessary in the supply to the equipment or in the installation.
+The appropriate MAINS TRANSIENT VOLTAGES are given in each column.
+If higher transients are expected, additional protection might be necessary in the AC MAINS SUPPLY to the equipment or in the installation.

-NOTE 1 - Annex G provides an alternative design method for higher transients.
+NOTE 1 Annex G provides an alternative design method for higher transients.

-For PRIMARY CIRCUITS operating on nominal AC MAINS SUPPLY Voltages up to 300 V, if the PEAK WORKING VOLTAGE in the circuit exceeds the peak value of the AC MAINS SUPPLY Voltage, the minimum CLEARANCE for the insulation under consideration is the sum of the following two values:
+For PRIMARY CIRCUITS operating on nominal AC MAINS SUPPLY Voltages up to 300 V, if the PEAK WORKING VOLTAGE in the circuit exceeds the peak value of the AC MAINS SUPPLY voltage, the minimum CLEARANCE for the insulation under consideration is the sum of the following two values:

-- the minimum clearance value from table 2H for a working voltage equal to the ${\tt ac}$ mains supplyvoltage; and - the appropriate additional CLEARANCE value from table 2J.
+- the minimum CLEARANCE value from table 2H for a WORKING VOLTAGE equal to the AC MAINS SUPPLY voltage; and - the appropriate additional CLEARANCE value from table 2J.